jimenez/basic-webserver-terraform/README.md

 $ terraform apply plan.out
 ```

-The output should include both the public DNS and IP, where the webserver should be reacheable.
+The output should include both the public DNS and IP, where the webserver should be reacheable, please allow some time
+for Docker and the AWS cli to be installed, and for the container to run.
 ```sh
 $ curl <PUBLIC_IP>
 ```